darraghmoran2025/Applied_Statistics_Project/week7/writeup/Week7_Backtest.md

 The models are the four from the Bayesian arc: Gaussian, Laplace, Student-t and NIG, with the Laplace.
 I refitted every 21 trading days, roughly the monthly update cycle a risk desk would run, and held the forecasts fixed between refits.

-The headline is a clean split.
 Rolling refits repair the *number* of violations at the 95% level for the Gaussian and the NIG, and the NIG comes closest at 99%.
 But every model, at every level, fails the independence test outright.
-The violations do not arrive as a trickle; they arrive as bursts in late 2008 and March 2020.
+The violations arrive as bursts in late 2008 and March 2020.
 A rolling window drags the whole distribution towards yesterday's volatility, but a month too late.
-The missing ingredient is not a heavier tail.
-It is conditional volatility, and no static marginal, however well chosen, can supply it.

 ---

 ## 2. Design

 I chose a window of 500 trading days, about two years: long enough for a stable four-parameter NIG fit, short enough to adapt across regimes.
 I refitted every 21 trading days and held the parameters in between.
 Each day's forecast is one-day-ahead VaR at 95%, 97.5% and 99%, read off the fitted distribution's quantile (closed form for the Gaussian, Laplace and Student-t; root-finding on the CDF for the NIG).
-A violation is a realised return strictly below the forecast.

-One numerical fight worth recording.
-On calm windows the rolling NIG regularly lands on its Gaussian-limit ridge (very large α with big standard errors), the same weakly identified regime my quarterly fits found in Week 6. scipy's generic NIG quantile refused to converge there, so I solved the quantile myself: bracket the root using the NIG's own mean and standard deviation, then run Brent's method on the CDF.
+On calm windows the rolling NIG regularly lands on its Gaussian-limit ridge, the same weakly identified regime my quarterly fits found in Week 6. scipy's generic NIG quantile refused to converge there, so I solved the quantile myself: bracket the root using the NIG's own mean and standard deviation, then run Brent's method on the CDF.
 On the ridge the quantile smoothly approaches the Gaussian one, which is the behaviour I wanted.

 I ran three likelihood-ratio tests per model and level, following Christoffersen (1998):